barafael/barafael.github.io/_posts/2018-07-08-Impulse-Response-and-Transfer-Function.md

 mathjax: true
 ---

-Filtering data and signals is a great application of mathematics in signal processing.
+Applying filters to signals is one of the most important applications of mathematics in signal processing.
 But with all the Fourier transforms, Convolutions, and various properties like causality, time-invariance, linearity...
 It can get confusing.
 In this post, I want to clarify the relationship between a filter, it's impulse response and transfer function, and why applying a filter is the same as convoluting a transformed signal with an impulse response.
 Don't worry, it will sound less intimidating in the end.

 ## Prerequisites and Notation

 I will use $\widehat{c}$ to refer to the Fourier Transform of $c$ (and $(c + d)\hat{ }$ for the transform of larger terms).
-Conversely, I will use the inverted hat for the inverse of the Fourier Transform: $f(t) = (\widehat{f}(\cdot))\check{ }(t)$.
+Conversely, I will use the inverted hat for the inverse of the Fourier Transform: $c(t) = (\widehat{c}(\cdot))\vee(t)$.

-To denote the Convolution of two signals $f$ and $c$, I will use $f \ast c$.
+To denote the Convolution of signals $c$ and $d$, I will use $c \ast d$.

 The raw definitions are (incomplete for brevity):